-Macro recovery
+Macroeconomic recovery

-The Management Team believes that there are indications of recovery in the Spanish economy and certain segments of the Spanish commercial property market already reflected in 2014 and the beginning of 2015.
-The last Markit Business Outlook Survey prepared by Markit Economics (March 2015) suggests a further strengthening of business confidence in Spain, as the economy continues to recover from a prolonged period of economic downturn.
+The Management Team believes that there are indications of recovery in the Spanish economy and certain segments of the Spanish commercial property market already reflected in 2015.
+The GDP growth in Spain amounted to 3.4% in the first quarter of 2016 (on year on year basis) (Source: Spanish National Statistics Institute, Q1 2016).